Pongos Helping Pongos

 Helping Pongos in the Wild

-Pongos Helping Pongos supports the Kinabatangan Orangutan Conservation Project in Sabah, Malaysia and field conservation efforts at Indonesia’s Gunung Palung National Park.
-These areas represent some of the last remaining habitats for wild orangutans.
-The Kinabatangan Program includes assessment and monitoring of orangutan population health and genetic status, studies of orangutan ecological adaptation to degraded and fragmented habitat, development of policies for population management within and outside protected areas, and community engagement and education in the conservation of orangutans and habitat including environmental education programs for Malaysian school children.
+Proceeds raised at the Pongos Helping Pongos event support the nonprofit organization Hutan, based in Sabah, an area of Malaysian Borneo.
+Its primary focus is to study orangutans in their native habitat there, some of the last remaining habitats for wild orangutans.
+Their work includes assessment and monitoring of orangutan population health and genetic status, studies of orangutan ecological adaptation to degraded and fragmented habitat, development of policies for population management within and outside protected areas, and community engagement and education in the conservation of orangutans and habitat including environmental education programs for Malaysian school children.

 Visit the Orangutan Species Survival Project website to find more information about how zoos are parntnering with researchers in the wild to help save orangutans.